 - Comprehensive Certification Requirements:

-Completion of both a theory exam and a practical exam assessment, within 6 months from purchase date or onsite training.
+Completion of both a theory exam and a practical exam assessment, within 6 months from purchase date or virtual/onsite training.

-If already Certified with another level of WaterART Certification, candidate will receive 16.0 CEC’s and an automatic Certification renewal of all qualifications for two (2) years (with no renewal or penalty fee unless late with renewal submission).
-We do not accept exams after 1 year.
+If already Certified with another level of WaterART Certification, candidate will receive 16.0 CEC’s and an automatic Certification renewal of all qualifications for two (2) years (with no renewal or penalty fee unless late with renewal submission) as of the passing date of the newest exam.
+We do not accept exams after 1 year -candidates will be required to redo the program.

 - Specialty Certification Requirements:

-All candidates who are WaterART Certified and his/her qualifications are current, need only to complete the theory component of the examination process (no practical exam required).
-Upon completion of the Certification Process, you receive 16.0 CEC’s and an automatic renewal of all qualifications for two (2) years with no renewal fee.
+All candidates who are WaterART Certified and his/her qualifications are current, need only to complete either the theory OR practical component of the examination process (candidate chooses).
+Upon completion of the Certification Process, you receive 16.0 CEC’s and an automatic renewal of all qualifications for two (2) years for all of your qualifications and you do not pay any renewal fee (s) -so this is great value.
 If submitting exams beyond the allowable time, late fees apply.
 We do not accept exams after 1 year of training and/or purchase.

 The advantage of completing another level of Certification, within the allowable time frame AND before your expiration date means the renewal fee will be waived, unless of course you do not complete the Certification Process within the allowable time period, then late fees apply.
 Upon successful completion of additional WaterART courses, you receive an electronic Certification Diploma(s) and online profile for the new certification, as well as two (2) year renewal of all other WaterART Certification(s).
 The passing date of the latest certification will become your new Certification renewal date.